gianca10086/Ai-biases-Ofqual-algorithm-/README.md

         # P[k,j] is the result, which is the grade distribution for each grade k at each school j.

-# We identify and divide the schools into the categories into which they are registered
+# Identify and divide schools into private and public

      dt_private_schools = dt_schools[dt_schools['is_private']]
      dt_state_schools = dt_schools[dt_schools['is_private'] != True]